-*Applies to all Rule types - Decision Rules, Scripting Rules and Rule Flows.
+*Applies to all Rule types - Decision Tables, Decision Trees, Scripting Rules and Rule Flows.

 Tags provide a simple way to keep track of your rules and filter them in search results.

 Every rule can be labeled by an arbitrary set of tags.
 These come in several colors to enable simple visual identification of distinct rules (as well as their versions).
 Tags contain arbitrary text of your choice.
 The management and usage of tags, although intuitive, is described in detail below.